Viciouss/viciouss.github.io/_posts/2021-07-17-note-10_1-building_the_kernel.md

 * out/arch/arm/boot/zImage
 * out/arch/arm/boot/dts/exynos4412-p4note-n8010.dtb

 The first file is the kernel image itself with all the architecture code and drivers that have been selected.
-It may contain drivers that we don't need, as is the case for the exynos_defconfig.
+It may contain drivers that are not needed, as is the case for the exynos_defconfig.
 This defconfig file compiles a kernel that can be used across all the existing exynos devices.
 But then, how does the kernel know which drivers to load?
 That's where the dtb file comes in.
-But now we do have a problem.
+But now there is a problem.
 The version of S-BOOT installed on the Exynos4 devices only knows about a kernel image that includes the board init code, it doesn't know how to handle a device tree.
 Luckily, there is a kernel option for this fallback case: CONFIG_ARM_APPENDED_DTB.

 With this enabled, the kernel will look for the DTB file immediately after the kernel code itself.
-This means that we can do the following to create a kernel image which includes the DTB file at the end:
+This means that assembling the kernel image with attached DTB file is as easy as:

 ```shell
 cat out/arch/arm/boot/zImage out/arch/arm/boot/dts/exynos4412-p4note-n8010.dtb > zImage-dtb